revilo1882/phone_tech_test/README.md

 # Vodaphone Developer Task

+## Introduction

+The purpose of this exercise is to demonstrate my use of front end technologies to build a data driven component of a website.

+## Task

-Create the phone component as displayed below that will display in Chome, E11 and Firefox.
+Create the phone component as displayed below that will display in Chome, E11 and Firefox using the json data and image files provided.
 On selection of a colour or capacity the image will change and the prices will update.
 ![goal](./src/components/images/page.jpeg)

+## Motivation

+Since completing the Makers Academy course I have turned my attention to frontend development with a focus on React.
+In that time I have completed some tutorials and a very basic website in React.
+I decided I wanted to use this opportunity to put into practice what I have been learning so I decided to also complete this task using React.
+Another focus of this project was to improve my css which I'm still very new to for a budding frontend developer, so for this purpose I decided just to concentrate on core css skills and just use basic css (although I did apply Bootstrap CDN https://getbootstrap.com/docs/3.3/getting-started/).

 ## Run the app locally